 Enjoying a COVID-19-ready campus together in 2021

-Scroll down for additional key dates.
+Scroll down for academic calendar.

 Shippensburg University-wide COVID-19 Testing Dashboard